Terms of Service

 5. Intellectual property

 On final payment, you own the delivered website code, content, domain, and hosting accounts.
-We retain rights to our internal libraries, templates, and processes.
-We may showcase the project in our portfolio unless we agree otherwise in writing.
+I retain rights to my internal libraries, templates, and processes.
+I may showcase the project in my portfolio unless I agree otherwise in writing.

 6. Client responsibilities